Timo2907/picoquic/Implementation-changes_TK.md

 	[in sender.c: if (cnx->pkt_ctx[pc].nb_retransmit > 4)]

-5. Implemented a logging mechanism for retransmissions in logger.c -> executed in sender.c when there is a need for a retransmission
+5. Implemented a logging mechanism for retransmissions in logger.c 5.1 new logging function executed in sender.c when there is a need for a retransmission 5.2 Updated the congestion logging: Now it provides the current_rtt value, not only the smoothed rtt, rtt_min and rttvar

 6. Changed the RTO retransmission timer:
 				It was only normal RTO for the first retransmission.